-After her trials and initial training in the Chesapeake Bay, Wisconsin departed Norfolk, Virginia, on 7 July 1944, bound for the British West Indies.
+After her trials and initial training in the Chesapeake Bay, Wisconsin departed Norfolk, Virginia, on July 7th, 1944, bound for the British West Indies.
 Following her shakedown, conducted out of Trinidad, the third Iowa-class battleship to join the Fleet returned to her builder’s yard for post-shakedown repairs and alterations.
-On 24 September 1944, Wisconsin sailed for the west coast, transited the Panama Canal, and reported for duty with the Pacific Fleet on 2 October.
+On September 24th, 1944, the Wisconsin sailed for the west coast, transited the Panama Canal, and reported for duty with the Pacific Fleet on October 2nd.
 The battleship later moved to Hawaiian waters for training exercises and then headed for the Western Caroline Islands.
 Upon reaching Ulithi on 9 December, she joined Admiral William F. Halsey’s Third Fleet.
 Wisconsin earned five battle stars for her World War II service and one for the Korean War.
 The ship also received the Navy Unit Commendation for service during the first Gulf War.

 To get the most from your tour and time on the ship, talk to the Navy personnel on deck.
 All of them are knowledgeable about the ship, and some of them actually served aboard the USS WI and can give you first hand stories of when she was in battle.
 They are open daily from 10am to 5pm.

 There are many more historic sites and museums in Virginia Beach to experience.
 You and the family can have an incredible time learning and enjoying all VB has to offer during your vacation.